+Minimum Age:

-Minimum Age: 19 Vessel Length & Qualification to serve as Master on a commercial vessel of less than 24 Power: metres in length.
+Qualification to serve as Master on a commercial vessel of less than 24 metres in length.

 This certificate does not include an engineering qualification.
-Applicants who intend to act as both Master and Engineer on a vessel of 12 metres to less than 24 metres will need to hold an appropriate Engine Driver certificate.
-Holders of such a COC having a minimum of 12 months sea time as master on vessels of 12 metres in length and above, may apply for an endorsement to serve as Mate on a commercial vessel of less than 50 metres in length.
-Other additional requirements as applicable.
+Applicants who intend to act as both Master and Engineer of a vessel 12 metres will need to hold an appropriate Engine Driver certificate.

 Operating Limits: Within ports, internal and territorial waters of Malta.

-Prerequisite qualifying service: Applicant must have at least 24 months appropriate service.
+- 1. Applicant must have at least 24 months appropriate service. - 2.
 Be in possession of a General Purpose Hand Certificate.

-Minimum Training required: Completion of an approved training course followed by an Oral and Practical examination on: 1.
-Coastal Navigation Interpret the information found on a navigational chart and allow for the variation and deviation of a compass. - Plan a safe route and plot your position on a navigational chart.
-2. Ship Knowledge - Identify parts of a vessel and explain their function.
-Maintain the watertight integrity of a vessel and operate fuel, freshwater & bilge systems. - Operation of steering systems and emergency steering systems. - Maintenance and survey requirements for different types of hulls. - Interpretation and application of Stability Information available on board.
-3. Radar & Navigational Aids Operate and interpret a small vessel radar display and use in conjunction with navigational charts to fix and monitor the vessel's position. - Use of radar as an aid in collision avoidance.
-Operation of Wheelhouse equipment including GPS, depth (echo) sounder, magnetic compasses, gyro and autopilot, alarm systems.
-4. Work Team Communication - Communication skills.
-Participate in small discussion groups to reach agreement on a workplace issue. - Ability to make job related presentations and to co-operate with team
+Completion of an approved training course followed by an Oral and Practical examination on:

+1. Coastal Navigation

+- Interpret the information found on a navigational chart and allow for the variation and deviation of a compass. - Plan a safe route and plot your position on a navigational chart.

+2. Ship Knowledge

+- Identify parts of a vessel and explain their function. - Maintain the watertight integrity of a vessel and operate fuel, freshwater & bilge systems. - Operation of steering systems and emergency steering systems. - Maintenance and survey requirements for different types of hulls. - Interpretation and application of Stability Information available on board.

+3. Radar & Navigational Aids

+- Operate and interpret a small vessel radar display and use in conjunction with navigational charts to fix and monitor the vessel's position. - Use of radar as an aid in collision avoidance. - Operation of Wheelhouse equipment including GPS, depth (echo) sounder, magnetic compasses, gyro and autopilot, alarm systems.

+4. Work Team Communication

+- Communication skills. - Participate in small discussion groups to reach agreement on a workplace issue. - Ability to make job related presentations and to co-operate with team members to plan and prepare it.